JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 The convention for this interface is to __document the allocation function__, which by default allocates the necessary memory and calls the mutating function.
 So the convention is to just __implement the mutating function__, unless there is a good reason to provide an implementation for both.
 For more details see [the design section on mutating and non-mutating functions](@ref mutating-and-nonmutating)

-For performance reasons scaled variants of retractions and exponential maps are expected to be implemented.
+For performance reasons scaled variants of retractions `retraction!(M, q, p, X, t, m)` and exponential maps `exp!(M, q, p, X, t) are should to be implemented.
 Scale is specified by an optional argument that comes after the tangent vector and by default it is equal to 1.
-You can also add a method that does not take the scaling factor `t` but it is not required.
+The variant without scaling, e.g. `exp!(M, q, p, X)`, can be implemented as well if there is a good reason like performance, but the default fallback of this variant is to call the previous one with `t=1`.

 ## [Startup](@id manifold-tutorial-startup)